Bobbo117/MQ135-Air-Quality-Sensor/README.md

 a. computer via USB to Arduino IDE

 b.
-OLED display via I2C
+OLED display via I2C if the #define OLED line is not disabled

 c.
-Thingspeak.com via WIFI
+Thingspeak.com via WIFI if the #define THINGSPEAK line is not disabled

 d.
-Home Assistant via MQTT
+Home Assistant via MQTT if the #define MQTT is not disabled

 NOTES

-  1. The software ignores the platforms for which it is not credentialed or connected.
-  2. The MQ135 must be powered on for 24 hours before first use.
+  1. The MQ135 must be powered on for 24 hours before first use.

 # Results